About

 Know Before You Go

-Although Rivera's murals are the most sought after; these are just the first of a whole collection around the building.
-You'll need to take a guided tour to see most of them.
-The additional murals are by artists such as by Roberto Montenegro, Luis Nishizawa, Federico Canessi, Raul Anguiano, Chávez Morado, Manuel Felguérez, and David Alfaro Siqueiros.
+Although Rivera's murals are the most sought-after, these are just part of a collection.
+Additional murals by artists such as Roberto Montenegro, Luis Nishizawa, Federico Canessi, Raul Anguiano, Chávez Morado, Manuel Felguérez, and David Alfaro Siqueiros can also be found here.